The Deepings School: Construction

 The site was on nine acres, on the main Spalding to Market Deeping road.
 It had steel and reinforced concrete, faced with Stamfordstone bricks from Williamson Cliff Ltd. Structural steelwork was from Robert Stevenson Structural of Norwich.

 The classrooms were decorated in soft pastels, so as not to distract, with stronger shades in the circulation areas of corridors and stairways.
 In the domestic science room were facilities for cooking on gas, electricity and solid fuel.
 On the ground floor was a general science room, with island benches.
-The gym was 16ft high, and had 2,800 sq ft, with mahogany herringbone sprung flooring.The assembly hall and dining room were combined, with the kitchens at the back of the hall; it was served around 200 meals a day.
+The gym was 16 ft high, and had 2,800 sq ft, with mahogany herringbone sprung flooring.The assembly hall and dining room were combined, with the kitchens at the back of the hall; it was served around 200 meals a day.
 The practical handicraft room was joined to the main building with a concrete archway - it taught wood and forge work, metal turning and lathe operating.